yochaigal/cairn/resources/converting-monsters.md

 6 HP, 12 STR, 14 DEX, 11 WIL, teeth (d6), claws (d8+d8)

 _**Now on to her abilities:**_
-These are easy.
-Just copy the fictional stat block created earlier!
+This is pretty straightforward.
+We simply read the fictional stat block we created earlier!
 - We know what she looks like, and that she can transform into a fox at will.
 - She cannot be harmed by metal; I'm taking this to mean she's immune to _metal weapons_.
 - She chokes her victims.